Free Shipping to US on orders $75+ Shop Now

 Being curious and asking yourself questions about your body may be more important than answering those questions and finding solutions or fixing anything.
 These questions ground the mind in the body.
 In the long term, this is a great strategy for embodying the mind.

-However, for instant grounding, you can also apply some of the following techniques:
+For instant grounding, you can also apply some of the following techniques:

 • Savor a scent;